abbycriswell/spatial-data-processing/README.md

  3) gather folder containing folders (name: species) with shapefile (1 per species, name: 'data_0.shp') [This should be the default file structure when downloading shapefiles from IUCN.]
    [Example: For the species Bufo japonicus, need the file Data_Folder/Bufo japonicus/data_0.shp.
 See example files in repository.]
- 4) gather list of species to process as a csv file (defaults to not reading first line for column headers) [See the example file 'specieslist.csv' in repository.]
+ 4) gather list of species to process as a tsv file (defaults to not reading first line for column headers) [See the example file 'specieslist.tsv' in repository.]
  5) change path variables in SpatialDatafromShapefiles.py
      - path: where output should be put
            [Example: "./Example/" puts output as shown in example files in repository.]
      - shapefile_path: folder containing shapefile folders (labeled by species) [Example: "./Example/Data_Folder/" takes in shapefiles as shown in example files in repository.]
-     - specieslist_path: path to csv file with list of species to try [Example: "./Example/specieslist.csv" reads list file as shown in example files in repository.]
+     - specieslist_path: path to csv file with list of species to try [Example: "./Example/specieslist.tsv" reads list file as shown in example files in repository.]
  6) change range types of interest variable in SpatialDatafromShapefiles.py
      - range_types_of_interest: list of types of ranges to include in the area calculation
 	- choose from the default groups of types provided or make a custom list of types)